On spooky action at a distance and conditional probabilities: Introduction and preliminaries

 \section{Introduction and preliminaries}

 About 90 years ago Einstein, Podolsky and Rosen published a paper, \cite{EPR} in which they proposed a criticism of quantum mechanics as a model for the intrinsic randomness in microscopic phenomena.
 The core of their argument consists in considering a system with two components, in an initial state in which the variables used to characterize the state (in their case the momenta of the individual particles) were not statistically independent.
 In current terminology, the state was entangled.
 They argued that when one of the momenta was measured, since the system was prepared in a state of known total momentum, the momentum of the other particle was known.
-They claimed that this contradicted Heisenberg uncertainty principle, for then one could measure the position of the second particle, and this measurement does not have infinite variance as required by the Heisenberg uncertainty principle.
+They claimed that this contradicted the Heisenberg uncertainty principle, for then one could measure the position of the second particle, and this measurement does not have infinite variance as required by the Heisenberg uncertainty principle.

-The terms ``entangled'' and ``entanglement; had already appeared in Schr\"{o}dinger's \cite{Sch}, mentioned in a way that suggests statistical non-independence, but was not precisely defined for today standards.
+The terms ``entangled'' and ``entanglement; had already appeared in Schr\"{o}dinger's \cite{Sch}, mentioned in a way that suggests statistical non-independence, but was not precisely defined for today's standards.
 By the way, it is in that same work that the famous cat example came up.
 Two references at an expository level are \cite{TWD} or \cite{Sieg}.
 See as well \cite{HHH} for detailed mathematical formulations of the notion of entanglement, especially in the Heisenberg representation.
+Throughout this expos\'e, when we talk about entangled states, we mean entangled in the Schr\"{o}dinger representation.

 About 10 years later, in further discussing with Max Born the notion of physical reality and the use of quantum mechanics to understand it, Einstein wrote: \textit{I cannot seriously believe in it because the theory cannot be reconciled with the idea that physics should represent a reality in time and space, free from spooky action at a distance}, \cite{EBL}.
 That phrase ``spooky action at a distance'' is the title of an expository paper about entanglement, see \cite{Gu2}, which inspired this work.